Aaryan015/Gemini-LLM-query-application/README.md

-### An LLM-powered application which takes user queries related to company performance metrics and converts them into a structured JSON format.
+### An LLM-powered application which takes user queries related to company performance metrics and converts them into a structured JSON format ✨

-### Features:
+### Features: 🪄
 1. Uses Google Gemini API to process user queries.
 2. The application is able to extract the following information from user queries:
 - Entity: The company name mentioned in the query (e.g., Flipkart, Amazon).
 - Parameter: The performance metric mentioned in the query (e.g., GMV, revenue, profit).
 - Start Date: The start date of the time period for which the metric is requested.